ibm-cloud-docs/vmwaresolutions/archiref/fss/fss-mzr.md

 ### Veeam management backup
 {: #fss-mzr-considerations-veeam}

-An optional Veeam backup and replication server (VBR) is placed in both the primary and secondary sites.
-The backup repository is the opposite availability zone (AZ) vSAN volume that is assigned to each VBR and the built-in proxy is used for backup jobs.
-A copy job that goes to Cloud Object Storage is created when permitted for each backup repository, this design allows either site to restore the other.
-The VBR servers at each site will store a VBR configuration backup on the server in the other site.
+Veeam backup and replication servers (VBR) are placed in both the primary and secondary sites.
+The built-in proxy is used for backup jobs.
+A copy job that goes to Cloud Object Storage is created when allowed for each backup repository, this design allows either site to restore the other.
+The VBR servers at each site store a VBR configuration backup on the server in the other site.
 If a total loss of the VBR server occurs in one site, it can be restored to the other.

 ### vCenter
 {: #fss-mzr-considerations-vcenter}

 Use vCenter High Availability (HA).
-Automated failover is managed and performed by vCenter Server.
+Automated failover is managed and done by vCenter Server.
 The reassignment of the vCenter Server IP address in DNS is required if a failover occurs.

 ### NSX-T controllers
 {: #fss-mzr-considerations-nsx}

 The NSX controllers are provisioned in each of the three AZs to ensure that NSX management continues if a DR event occurs.

-The NSX-T UI VIP, cannot span a subnet so the IBM Cloud Load Balancer (Private-2-Private) provides a single URL to access the interface.
+Each controller is assigned an IP address from the AZ management plane it is deployed to.
+Therefore, the NSX-T UI VIP for the controller-embedded load balancing function can't operate when it is deployed in an MZR.
+Proper operation of NSX-T in the MZR deployment requires an IBM Cloud Load Balancer (private-to-private) so the NSX-T UI is available at a single URL.

 ### NSX-T topologies
 {: #fss-mzr-considerations-nsxtopo}